 EHP endorses the ARRIVE guidelines for reporting results from animal studies (http://www.nc3rs.org.uk/ARRIVE).
 We encourage authors to review these guidelines when designing their studies and to use them in writing papers for submission to EHP, and we encourage our Associate Editors and peer reviewers to keep in mind the principles articulated in the ARRIVE guidelines when evaluating papers involving animal research.
 EHP encourages authors of Review articles to follow recommendations for transparent reporting of systematic reviews as described in the PRISMA Statement (http://www.prisma-statement.org).
 Authors performing microarray experiments should follow the Minimum Information About a Microarray Experiment (MIAME) guidelines developed by the Microarray Gene Expression Data (MGED) Society (http://www.mged.org/miame).

 EHP has a policy of full disclosure.
 Authors must declare all actual or potential competing financial interests involving people or organizations that might reasonably be perceived as relevant.
 Disclosure of competing interests does not imply that the information in the article is questionable or that conclusions are biased.
 Decisions to publish or reject an article will not be based solely on a declaration of a competing interest.

-For each manuscript, authors must submit a Competing Financial Interests Declaration (CFID) form (available at http://ehp.niehs.nih.gov/wp-content/uploads/2012/09/EHP-CFI-form-blank.pdf).
-Papers will not be processed for peer review unless a CFID form has been submitted.
-Authors of Correspondence and Editorials also are required to submit a CFID form.
+For each manuscript, authors must submit a Competing Financial Interests Declaration (CFID) form (available at https://ehp.niehs.nih.gov/wp-content/uploads/2012/09/EHP-CFI-form-blank.pdf).
+Papers will not be processed unless a CFID form has been submitted.

 Authors must disclose all actual or potential competing financial interests occurring within the last 3 years, including but not limited to